wpmetabox/docsv2/docs/extensions/mb-admin-columns.md

 ## Settings

-To show the admin column for a field, simply add `admin_columns` setting for that field.
+To show the admin column for a field, add `admin_columns` setting for that field.
 The setting can be in one of 3 following formats:

 ### 1. Simply display the admin column